Skip to main content

 Enrichment and other extracurricular activities

 A wide range of English related enrichment options are available, including theatre trips, attending Poetry Live, participating in writing competitions and attending masterclasses and competitions with local colleges.
-We also run a Debate Club, a Reading Club and provide a multitude of extra opportunities for our G2G students.
+We also run a Debate Club, a Reading Club, Literature Society and provide a multitude of extra opportunities for all of our students.

 Contact